 - 75% of consumers say they are likely to make another purchase after receiving an incentive.

-- 69% of consumers say choice of retailer is influenced by where they can earn customer loyalty/rewards program points.
+- 69% of consumers say the choice of retailer is influenced by where they can earn customer loyalty/rewards program points.

 - 40% to 65% of a company’s business comes from existing customers.

 - 43% of customers spend more money on brands they’re loyal to.